deltachat/deltachat-pages/en/help.md

 With a Broadcast List you can send a message to many recipients at once;
 the recipients cannot reply in that list.
-Broadcast lists are still highly experimental and will very probable be replaced by something else, stay tuned :)
+Broadcast lists are still highly experimental and will very probably be replaced by something else, stay tuned :)

 ### How can I share my location with my chat partners?